Bōsōzoku - The Biker Gangs of Japan

 Masayuki Yoshinaga bosozoku

-By Masayuki Yoshinaga
+© Masayuki Yoshinaga

 Ride or Die

-The planning and execution of a group ride required detailed coordination.
+The planning and execution of a gang ride required detailed coordination.
 The branch leader and their captains would lead the charge, forging a path for the convoy.
 In the middle, members would proudly wave their gang flags and make as much noise as possible while slowly swirling down the street.
 The task of the members at the end of the convoy was often the hardest one.
 They had to keep the police at bay, who was often in pursuit of the gangs disrupting the local neighborhoods.

 Japanese biker gang

-Bōsōzoku fashion
+Bōsōzoku Fashion

 It didn’t take long before Bosozoku was associated with unique fashion elements that remain their iconic trademark to this day: the Tokkofuku, the Bosozoku uniform, or combat uniform.

-To foster a sense of solidarity among gang members, long jackets decorated with mottos or symbols on the back became the hallmark attire for Bosozoku members.
+To foster a sense of solidarity among members, long jackets decorated with mottos or symbols on the back became the hallmark attire for Bosozoku members.
 The writing on the back of their jackets would often be a motto shared by the gang like “no wins no losses”.
 Additional writing was often added by each individual member to personalize the jacket.

-Underneath the jackets members often wore oversized work overalls, adding to the rebellious look of bosozoku.
+Underneath the jackets members often wore oversized work overalls, adding to the countercultural look of bosozoku.
 These looks swiftly evolved into a symbol of Bosozoku pride, allowing each member to craft their own alter ego.

 Today some prefectures like Hiroshima banned Tokkofuku outfits from being worn in public.